What to Know About Student Loan Forgiveness Programs – How They Work and 13 Examples

 It’s not a pleasant topic to consider.
-But if a borrower dies and has federal student loans, the loan gets canceled, according to the Federal Student Aid Office of the U.S. Department of Education.
+But if a borrower dies owing federal student loans, the loan gets canceled, according to the Federal Student Aid Office of the U.S. Department of Education.
 Parent Plus loans are discharged if the parent or the student dies.

 Check out this article for more info about what happens to student loans when you die.

 You may have heard that student loans cannot be discharged in a bankruptcy.
 That’s true… most of the time.
-But if you’re able to prove that repaying your student loans would result in an “undue hardship” you could qualify for a student loan bankruptcy discharge.
-Don’t get too excited, it’s extremely rare.
+But if you’re able to prove that repaying your federal student loans would result in an “undue hardship,” you could qualify for a student loan bankruptcy discharge.
+Don’t get too excited.
+It’s extremely rare.

 If your school closes before you’re able to complete your program, you may be eligible for a 100% discharge of your federal direct loans, FFEL program loans or Perkins loans.
 You’ll need to ask your loan servicer for a loan discharge application.

 For more details about the program, check out the Department of Education’s closed school discharge program.

 If you think your school falsely certified your eligibility for federal student aid, you could qualify for a false certification discharge.